microsoft/Powerbi-Visuals-SampleMatrix/README.md

 # What are we demonstrating?
-This is a reference visual demonstrating the Subtotals API availiable starting with the API 2.6 and announced/documented here: https://powerbi.microsoft.com/da-dk/blog/power-bi-developer-community-april-may-update/
+This is a reference visual demoing the Subtotals API availiable starting with the API 2.6 and announced/documented here: https://powerbi.microsoft.com/da-dk/blog/power-bi-developer-community-april-may-update/